-Deep base and Medium base paints share significant disparities; however, when it comes to which paint is the better one, it all boils down to user preferences, the project in view, and other factors that may come into play during paint selection.
-Below is a contrast of both deep base paint and medium base paint characteristics.
+Deep-base and Medium base paints share significant disparities; however, when it comes to which paint is the better one, it all boils down to user preferences, the project in view, and other factors that may come into play during paint selection.
+Below is a contrast of deep base and medium base paint characteristics.

 |Medium Based Paints||Deep Based Paints|

 |Creates a color between light and dark||Produces a darker color of paint|

 |It contains more white base than deep base paints but lesser than plain white paints.||It contains even lesser (if any) amounts of white base pigments|

 |The number of white base pigments present in medium base paints enables it to reach the desired level of saturation needed||The number of white base pigments present in deep base paint enables it to be tinted to match very darkly, vibrant colors|

 |Fairly durable and resistant to stain.||It is usually resilient to friction and can hold up under the scrubbing needed to remove any dirt or stains.|

 |More opaque due to the amount of titanium oxide present in medium-base paints||Less opaque because deep base paints contain lesser amounts of titanium oxide|